chem-274-A-master/problem-set-1/instructions.md

 1. The constructor should take a reduced mass, a force constant, an initial separation, and an initial velocity.
 These should all be stored as instance attributes.

-1. The class should have instance methods `potential_energy`, `kinetic_energy`.
+2. The class should have instance methods `potential_energy`, `kinetic_energy`.
 These methods should not take any parameters besides `self`.
 They should use the data associated with the instance.
 The calculated values for these should be **returned**.

-1. Use your methods from step 2 to add calculation of  $\omega$, $A$, and $\phi$ to the constructor.
+3. Add calculation of  $\omega$, $A$, and $\phi$ to the constructor.
 Store these as instance attributes according to the equations given above.

-1. Add an instance method for computing the position at a certain time and an instance method for computing the velocity at a certain time using the analytical solution.
+4. Add an instance method for computing the position at a certain time and an instance method for computing the velocity at a certain time using the analytical solution.
 Name these methods `analytical_position` and `analytical_velocity`.
 Note that these values only depend on model constants (`mass`, `k`, `amplitude`, etc), and not on separation distance or velocity.

-1. Add a module `test_diatomic.py`.
+5. Add a module `test_diatomic.py`.
 Create tests to
     - Check that your object is propery constructed.
     - Check the `kinetic_energy` and the `potential_energy` methods.
     - Check the `analytical_position` and `analytical velocity` method.